 With Consistent Scaling enabled for a group of entities – VMs or containers, off or on-prem – Turbonomic resizes all of the group members to the same size.
 All VMs that are part of Azure Availability Sets, Scale Sets and AWS Autoscaling groups are automatically represented as a group in Turbonomic.
 Consistent scaling is enabled for those groups by default.
 You can also turn it off in the policy tab.

 Now how can you leverage vertical scaling decisions to design an environment that scales both vertically and horizontally?

 Let’s look at an example for AWS Autoscaling groups (ASGs).
 In ASGs you define the size of an EC2 instance through a launch config.
-The ASG process than ensures all EC2 instances that are part of the group are launched using the specified size.
+The ASG process then ensures all EC2 instances that are part of the group are launched using the specified size.
 You need to specify the min, max and desired number of EC2 instance in the group.
-And if you want to leverage horizontal scaling typically base on a target resource utilization or keep the group size as is.
+And if you want to leverage horizontal scaling typically based on a target resource utilization or keep the group size as is.
 ASGs also provide health-checks that automatically discover unhealthy instances, terminate them and launch a replacement instance to ensure high availability.

 What ASGs lack is a way to determine what is the correct size to specify for the EC2 instances.
 A decision that could create performance bottlenecks or waste money if you overprovision or have unused RI inventory.
-The Turbonomic analytics ensure you get the best performance for the app running on the group of entities at the lowest possible cost.
+Turbonomic’s analytics ensure you get the best performance for the app running on the group of entities at the lowest possible cost.

 So how does that Turbonomic work in concert with AWS autoscaling to provide vertical and horizontal scaling?